 Finding the right personnel to fill positions in any organization can indeed be a daunting task.
 Finding the right personnel for filling vacancies within a health or human services organization may be even more difficult.
 To be a great worker in the HHS field, one must obtain more than a few great working qualities.
-Those who obtain all needed qualities are rare and extremely hard to come by in the HHS industry.
-Below are a list of qualities we found to be of common interest to most HHS employers.
+Those who obtain all the needed qualities are rare and extremely hard to come by in the HHS industry.
+Below is a list of qualities we found to be of common interest to most HHS employers.
 Have a look…

 A great health and human services professional has excellent communication skills that include speaking and listening.
-They are able to follow directions without problem and can easily communicate with patients and families to understand their needs and explain treatments.
+They are able to follow directions without a problem and can easily communicate with patients and families to understand their needs and explain treatments.